ibm-cloud-docs/codeengine/configmap-secret-referencing.md

 # Referencing secrets and configmaps with the CLI
 {: #secretcm-reference}

-In {{site.data.keyword.codeengineshort}}, after creating secrets and configmaps, the information that is stored as key-value pairs can be consumed by your job or application as an environment variable by referencing the full secret or configmap or by referencing individual keys.
+In {{site.data.keyword.codeengineshort}}, after you create secrets and configmaps, the information that is stored as key-value pairs can be consumed by your job or application as an environment variable by referencing the full secret or configmap or by referencing individual keys.
 {: shortdesc}

 You can work with configmaps and secrets with the CLI, but this capability is not currently available from the console.